willymcallister/willymcallister.github.io/_articles/inductor-how-it-works.md

 author: Willy McAllister
 comments: true
 ---

+UNDER CONSTRUCTION

 When this article is ready to publish, add this line back to Ideal or Real World elements:
-Refer to [Inductor - how it works](http://spinningnumbers.org/a/inductor-how-it-works.html) for an informal description of how an inductor does its thing.
+Refer to [Inductor - how it works](https://spinningnumbers.org/a/inductor-how-it-works.html) for an informal description of how an inductor does its thing.

 When you make an inductor the goal is to create a component that behaves like the ideal inductor equation,